l7mp/learning-go/99-labs/01-setup/README.md

 ### Install Minikube

-Minikube is a lightweight Kubernetes distribution that create allows you to deploy a simple local Kubernetes cluster containing only one node (your own laptop).
+Minikube is a lightweight Kubernetes distribution to deploy a simple local Kubernetes cluster containing only a single node (your own laptop).
 In your terminal execute the following commands to download and install the latest version of Minikube:

 ```code
 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64